mhagenow01/SimEngine3D/README.md

 I have provided a file simEngine3DA8P1.py which performs a dynamic analysis and creates plots for a single revolute pendulum.
 You can set the timestep and simulation length at the beginning of the file.
 I have provided a file simEngine3DA8P2.py which performs a dynamic analysis and creates plots for a double revolute pendulum.
 You can set the timestep and simulation length at the beginning of the file.

+## HW 9 - CFD Track Finite Difference/Finite Volume
+I have provided a file simEngine3DA9P1.py which implements the finite difference method for the 1D problem.
+I have provided a file simEngine3DA9P2.py which implements the finite volume method for the 1D problem.
+Both methods are set up for n=1000 points (finite difference is n+1).
+Both methods produce the same result and the first method was validated against the suggested analytical solutions.